buncram/cram-soc/deps/bio/README.md

 When the `quanta` value is identical across all cores, the cores will all run in lock-step with each other.
 However, the user is free to configure the per-core `quanta` however they see fit.

+Reads to this register return an undefined value and have no effect on the clocking of the block.

 ## GPIO R21-26

 GPIOs are wired to the cores as follows:

 - All cores can read R21 at any time to get the state of a pin.
-A per-core host register configures if R21 updates only at the rising edge of every quantum, or if the values are directly piped in from the I/O pin.
+A per-core host register configures if R21 updates only at the rising edge of every quantum, or if the values are directly piped in from the I/O pin at `aclk` rate.
 R21 is not masked by R26.

 For the following registers, the result only reflects to the GPIO bank on the rising edge of every quantum.
 Only the last update to a given register will have any effect.
 This also allows a core to both set and clear bits on a GPIO simultaneously on a given quantum, even though the instructions are executed separately.

+- Writes to R21 will be masked by R26 and "clobber" all unmasked values on the GPIO block
 - Bits set on a write to R22 will set the corresponding GPIO pin
 - Bits cleared on a write to R23 will clear the corresponding GPIO pin
 - Bits set on a write to R24 will drive the corresponding GPIO pin
 - Bits cleared on a write to R25 will tristate the corresponding GPIO pin
 - Bits set in R26 will mask operations to R22-25.
 It is all 1's on reset.
+Reads from R26 return the mask state.
+- Reads from R22-25 are undefined, but do not block execution.

-In the case of a conflict (both set and clear on a single bit from multiple cores), the core with the lowest number wins.
+In the case of a conflict (set and clear simultaneously), the command from the lowest-numbered core wins.

 If the goal is to have a constant bit-pattern appear on a set of GPIO pins, the code to do that would be a `mov r22, const` followed by a `mov r23, const`.
 This works because